priyansudash1999/Python-projects/numpy/numpy.md

 - Chapter 1 :- Basic of numpy
 - Chapter 2 :- Array Properties and Operations
 - Chapter 3 :- Indexing and slicing
+- Chapter 4 :- Reshaping and manipulating arrays

 ## Chapter 1 :- Basic of numpy